ZippyMatch/react-native-config/README.md

+# react-native-config
-# Config variables for React Native apps
+## Config variables for React Native apps

 Module to expose config variables to your javascript code in React Native, supporting both iOS and Android.